 Easton standard goes without a back-strap.
 You can order it as a side-option.
 3 curve types are available.

-The Easton Sabre Mark III is heavily influenced by the British Victorian regulation practice sabre, the 1864 pattern.
+The Easton sabre 3 is heavily influenced by the British Victorian regulation practice sabre, the 1864 pattern.

 This was the standard practice sabre for British military soldiers including cavalry troopers and officers

 of all branches between 1864 and 1895.
 Its most notable feature was the 'dumbbell' cross-section,

 featuring a deep central fuller and thick blunt edges.

 These were also known as 'quill' edges and are referenced in period manuals.

 The advantages of this blade design are that force is spread over a larger contact surface, edge damage is minimised